Lighthouses of Sénégal

 m (39 ft); green light, 1 s on, 1 s off.
 12 m (39 ft)

-concrete or masonry tower.
-A distant view is available, and Google has a satellite view.
+square concrete or masonry tower.
+Nelson Jaramillo has a 2016 distant view, another distant view is available, and Google has a satellite view.
 The previous light is described by NGA as a "black metal framework" tower, and a small photo

 (halfway down the page) of that tower is available.
 The original light had a focal plane of 16 m (52 ft); it was replaced in 1913 by a short skeletal tower atop a rectangular multistory building.
 Located on a promontory in Rufisque, a city about 20